ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 To prepare the Christmas ornaments for the next season, dust them and put them in separate boxes.
-You can organize them by color, or by purpose - put Christmas tree decorations in one box, and the ones you use outside - in another.
+You can organize them by color, or by their purpose - put Christmas tree decorations in one box, and the ones you use outside in another.
 Use an egg carton to prevent glass Christmas balls from breaking.
 {% endfaqAnswer %}
 {% endfaqItem %}